j4jks/CHEF-KOCHs-chromium-Hardening/README.md

 Chrome is not more or less tracking anyone then all other Browsers on the market.
 Other Browser in fact imitates Google and their features such as [Chromecast](https://en.wikipedia.org/wiki/Chromecast) detection which is often misleading called as _background spying_ because it sends every 2 minutes requests in order to check if the service is available or not among other features such as [Captive portal](https://en.wikipedia.org/wiki/Captive_portal) checks.

-Forks mostly only removing these functions which is not the best way, preventing or giving people a opt-out for certain things is the better method, you can read about how you do this (with examples) [here].
+Browser Forks mostly only removing integrated functions which is maybe the best way, preventing or giving people a opt-out for certain integrated features is definitely the better method, you can read about how you do this (with examples) [here](https://github.com/CHEF-KOCH/Chromium-hardening/blob/master/Configure%20Google%20Chrome%20via%20Group%20Policies.md).